 rpm -qa | grep amdgpu-pro

 A direct link to download the Linux AMDGPU-Pro driver is given below and it is also available on the Driver Download Page.
 This file has a "tar.xz" extension which reflects a more-effective compression algorithm that (in most cases) creates a smaller archive than the more common gzip format.

 NOTE: This file can also be located via the Driver Download Page by locating your card and selecting the Linux Driver link.

 After the archive is downloaded, extract the contents to a temporary location from which you can install it.
 The example below assumes you have downloaded the archive to /tmp and will extract to the same location.
 If your file was downloaded into the ~/Downloads/ folder by default, you can also extract and install from there, and afterwards you can remove the install files.

-Note that an internet connection will be required if EPEL is not found and Red Hat installation media from a DVD, USB key or a mounted ISO will be required if the system does not have an active Red Hat Subscription.
+Note that an internet connection will be required if BumbleBee DKMS support files are not found and SUSE installation media from a DVD, USB key or a mounted ISO will be required if the system does not have an active SUSE Subscription.

 Once the archive is expanded on the local machine and the amdgpu-pro-preinstall script has successfully confirmed all prerequisites, run the extracted script (amdgpu-pro-install) to install the graphics stack.

 If for any reason you wish to remove the AMDGPU-PRO graphics stack you can do this using the uninstallation script which was part of the installation and is present in your path.
 From the command prompt enter the following command:

 Note that SUSE installation media from a DVD, USB key or a mounted ISO will be required if the system does not have an active SUSE subscription.